Emm-dev0/-interactive-card-details-form-main-/README.md

 ### What I learned

-i gained more knowledge on javascript ans css.
+i gained more knowledge on javascript and css.